qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/ogc_server_support.rst

 Example:

 The published project has two composer maps.
-In the GetCapabilities response, they are listed as possible print templates::
+In the `GetProjectSettings` response, they are listed as possible print templates::

     <WMS_Capabilities>